ahmadanwar93/fikri/_posts/dictionary.md

 ## Thoughts

 I learned quite fast that designing is hard.
 It takes time and experience.
-I have to consider aspects like accessibility while still not sacrificing the aesthetics of it.
+I need consider aspects like accessibility while still not sacrificing the aesthetics of it.
 I wish I had more time and guidance to complete this.

 Looking back, I think the font pairing can be improved considering the font weight.
-Maybe I have to learn more.
+Maybe I need learn more.